hughjonesd/book/excerpts.md

 # Excerpts

+> A society can solve small problems by thinking about them.
+> When societies have big problems, the way they are thinking about them is
+> often itself part of the problem.
+In this case, deep and radical rethinking of
+> widely held assumptions is needed before the problems can be tackled right....
+> I wrote this book because I believe our current problems in the West
+> are of this kind.
+They require the intellectual equivalent of major surgery.

 * [Introduction](introduction.pdf)
 * [Excerpt from Chapter 1: homo economicus versus homo culturalis](chapter-1-excerpt.pdf)
 * [Excerpt from Chapter 2: the coming of print religion](chapter-2-excerpt.pdf)